davidkesnr/biclustering/README.md

     ## [1] 13

-In agreement with the input data and the biclustering specification there are 1126 sites which have been put into and 13 site clusters.
+In agreement with the input data and the biclustering specification, there are 1126 sites which have been put into 13 site clusters.
 Let’s name the columns appropriately:

 ``` r
 names(map_clusters) <- c('ID_ENTITY', 'Site_cluster')